Multimodal Methods for Analyzing Learning and Training Environments: A Systematic Literature Review: Corpus Distillation Procedure

 \subsection{Study Selection}

-To reduce our corpus to a reviewable body of works, we employed both quantitative ans qualitative methods.
-After the initial search, we distilled the corpus quantitatively via CGP, which we discuss in Appendix \ref{subsubsec:cgp_appendix}.
-Subsequent distillation was performed via qualitative means and is discussed in Appendix \ref{subsubsec:quality_control_appendix}.
+To reduce the corpora to a reviewable set, we applied both quantitative and qualitative methods.
+First, we performed citation graph pruning (CGP) to distill the corpus algorithmically (Appendix~\ref{subsubsec:cgp_appendix}).
+This was followed by qualitative screening, detailed in Appendix~\ref{subsubsec:quality_control_appendix}.